jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

   - Tea factory consuimg imported tea
   - Tea importer

+**Cosmetics** for terraced houses.

+- Stone pavement ornaments as Shift+V variations for various existing ornaments including `City Decoration` and `City Lights Pack`
+- Stone pavement with street function

+### 3 - Terraced Houses II

+*Unlocks at 800 engineers - or creative mode*.
+Only with DLC `The High Life`.

+**Residences** with increased population capacity.
+They merge into blocks like engineers and investors.

+- Terraced **worker** houses
+  - Level 2: +10 additional residents with suits and sardines as basic needs.
+- Terraced **artisan** houses
+  - Level 2: +20 residents with gramophones, typewriters and violines as basic needs.

 Smaller **power plants** and additional energy options.

 - Coal power plant with bonus when built next too coal mines